About Bridge Town

 Re-running a model at a past commit against the same snapshot produces the same output.
 That is the foundation of trustworthy financial reporting.

-We use Claude to translate analyst intent into well-structured, testable Python models.
-The AI is useful because the underlying platform is solid — not the other way around.
+Your own Claude, Codex, or Cursor agent translates analyst intent into well-structured, testable Python models through Bridge Town MCP tools.
+The agent is useful because the underlying platform is solid — not the other way around.

 Anaplan costs too much